Generative midtended cognition and Artificial Intelligence. Thinging with thinging things: Extending Extended Cognition: Generative AI's New Challenges

-{After a first wave focused on defending the possibility of extended minds, a second wave of theorists moved away from strict functionalism and the stringent parity principle }{(Sutton, 2010)}{.
-Instead, they adopted complementarity-based accounts, where external resources integrated in cognitive processes need not mirror brain functions exactly, fostering different kinds of cognitive extension based on varying dimensions of }{integration}{.
-Heersmink }{(2015)}{~offers a taxonomy of these dimensions as presented in the literature, retaining some of the early intuitions of durability, reliability and trust, reformulating others such as phenomenological and informational transparency, and including newly proposed dimensions such as informational flow, individualization and transformation}\footnote{Sterelny (2010) also focuses on the ideas of individualization and entrenchment, as opposed to interchangeability.
-These concepts highlight the intuition that an important aspect of integration is the tailoring of the artifact to our specific cognitive needs so that our cognitive processes become more efficient.
-These dimensions have remained relatively undertheorized but stress the relevance of adapting the environment to the agent's specific cognitive functions --and, we could say, style--, which we will argue becomes an important area to explore in the case of generative AI.}{.
-This allows a more nuanced and fruitful description of extended cognition. }
+After a first wave focused on defending the possibility of extended minds, a second wave of theorists moved away from strict functionalism and the stringent parity principle \citep{Sutton2010}.
+Instead, they adopted complementarity-based accounts, where external resources integrated in cognitive processes need not mirror brain functions exactly, fostering different kinds of cognitive extension based on varying dimensions of integration. \citet{Heersmink2015} offers a taxonomy of these dimensions as presented in the literature, retaining some of the early intuitions of durability, reliability and trust, reformulating others such as phenomenological and informational transparency, and including newly proposed dimensions such as informational flow, individualization and transformation.\footnote{We tentatively term the kind of integration we are targeting ``active'' integration, instead of the more passive kind of integration theorised in extended cognition so far.
+We are aware, however, that this might be misleading as, in a different context, extended cognition was precisely characterised as a sort of ``active externalism'' against the ``passive externalism'' of externalist semantics \citep{Hurley2010}.
+We have chosen to maintain it like that for now, given that the ``active'' etiquette there is used in a sufficiently different comparison and terrain.} This allows a more nuanced and fruitful description of extended cognition.